 Our shuttle drivers are required to obtain a valid Alaskan CDL class C with Passenger Endorsement and Air Brakes Restriction (training provided through GGC).
 Drivers are required to train as a “Second Naturalist guide” for land portions of our Alaska’s Whales & Rainforest Trails tour, so this position does require lots of walking and basic Naturalist training.
 This is a good opportunity for those who would like to gain a season of practical experience before jumping full force into guiding.

-Nature Center Interpretive/Sales Staff, with Optional PT Guiding – Positions filled at this time
+Nature Center Interpretive/Sales Staff, with Optional PT Guiding – PT Positions Available

 Located at the top of Mt.
 Roberts Tramway, Nature Center employees are expected to present formal and informal nature interpretation programs through visitor interactions, video programs, and presentations in the Alpine Tea House.
 Employees welcome visitors to the alpine environment and provide current trail information and assistance to guides.
 Daily skills also include specific retail functions on the point of purchase computer register, performing opening or closing procedures, inventory management and other duties as assigned.
 Nature Center employees may guide the Town, Tram and Timberline Trek as needed.